Liz Truss says ‘jury’s out’ on whether Macron is ‘friend or foe’

 It comes after Ms Truss distanced the UK from the prospect of a project of being part of a wider European political community following a meeting between Boris Johnson and the French president in June.

-The Elysee Palace insisted that the Prime Minister had expressed interest in the idea, which would see non-EU states such as the UK involved.
+The Elysee Palace insisted that the PM had expressed interest in the idea, which would see non-EU states such as the UK involved.

 Asked whether she bought into “his political and economic community”, she replied: “No.”